 Clear CMOS

-CLRCMOS1 (see p.7 item 17)
+CLRCMOS1 CLRCMOS2 CLRCMOS2 (see p.7 item 13) solder points (see p.7 item 17) 2-pin jumper

-2-pin jumper

-Note: CLRCMOS1 allows you to clear the data in CMOS.
+Note: CLRCMOS1 and CLRCMOS2 allow you to clear the data in CMOS.
 The data in CMOS includes system setup information such as system password, date, time, and system setup parameters.
-To clear and reset the system parameters to default setup, please turn off the computer and unplug the power cord, then use a jumper cap to short the pins on CLRCMOS1 for 3 seconds.
-Please remember to remove the jumper cap after clearing the CMOS.
+There are 2 ways for you to clear and reset the system parameters to the default setup.
+Please turn off the computer and unplug the power cord, then you may either short the solder points on CLRCMOS1 by using metal material, e.g., a paper clip for 3 seconds; or you may use a jumper cap to short the pin on CLRCMOS2 for 3 seconds.
+Please remember to remove the paper clip or the jumper cap after clearing the CMOS.